k61n/openhkl/doc/sphinx/tutorial.rst

 preliminary shape model.
 We're not too interested in optimising the model at this stage, but want to be sure that the predicted peak shapes are reasonable so that it's possible to refine them.
 The most important parameter at this stage is ``minimum I/sigma``, excluding weak peaks from the model.
-Set this to 5.0, then click ``build shape model`` and wait for the integration to complete.
+Set this to 3.0, then click ``build shape model`` and wait for the integration to complete.
+In the example, around 11491 shapes should be generated, i.e. the model consists of the shapes of 11491 strong peaks.
 Click on ``save shape model`` and save the model.

 .. _shape_params:
 .. figure:: images/tutorial/shape_params.png
    :alt: Shape model parameters
    :name: fig:shape_params
-   :width: 75.0%
+   :width: 30.0%

    Shape model parameters